Castanea crenata: Cultivation and uses

 Castanea crenata is an important tree in Japan and Korea for its heavy production of sweet, edible nuts.
 A number of cultivars have been selected for large nut size.
 It is also widely cultivated in eastern China and Taiwan.

 It is resistant to chestnut blight and to ink disease, and for these reasons is of importance in North America in the development of disease-resistant hybrids and genetic engineering of the American chestnut, which is susceptible to both fungal pathogens.

+Examples of Japanese chestnut cultivars are: